Rethinking Technology Stack Selection with AI Coding Proficiency: Motivation

 Notably, the significant difference in quality scores is not an isolated case or an outlier.
-In repeated runs on this set of prompts, we consistently observe the same pattern of code quality differences. \autoref{fig:moti-radar} presents a radar chart illustrating the differences across five quality dimensions for code snippets repeatedly generated with the two libraries under this task.
-Furthermore, our large-scale experiments on six LLMs show that 11.17\% of library pairs exhibit significant quality score gaps, underscoring the need to consider AI proficiency in technology stack selection in the LLM era.
+In repeated runs on this set of prompts, we consistently observe the same pattern of code quality differences.
+Furthermore, our large-scale experiments on six LLMs show that 11.17\% of library pairs exhibit significant quality score gaps, underscoring the need to consider AI proficiency in technology selection in the LLM era.
 Without such guidance, selecting a library with low AI proficiency directly erodes the productivity gains of AI-assisted development.
 It pulls developers away from an efficient generative workflow into a tedious fix-and-correct loop, driving up debugging, refactoring, and integration costs.
 More seriously, it incurs technical debt and may even introduce potential security risks to development.
 From a broader perspective, AI proficiency also has profound implications for the software community and ecosystem.
 Developers naturally prefer to adopt higher-quality code snippets.
 As a result, low-proficiency libraries will gradually be marginalized in the competitive landscape of the LLM era.
 This AI-driven `Matthew effect' could accelerate a winner-takes-all market dynamic, threatening healthy competition in the digital market and reducing the robustness and diversity of the entire software ecosystem.
 Furthermore, excessive reliance on a small number of libraries with high proficiency in the software ecosystem can lead to a centralization of users, which increases the risk of known exposures being reused in attacks and amplifies the impact of targeted poisoning attacks~\cite{pearce2022asleep,decan2018impact}.

-To systematically study the AI proficiency of different technologies and explore its implications for software development and the ecosystem, we conduct an empirical study on six widely used LLMs, namely GPT-4o-mini, GPT-4o, Claude Sonnet 4, Gemini 2.5 Flash, Qwen3-Coder-Plus, and DeepSeek-R1.
-We construct a comprehensive dataset covering 61 task scenarios and 170 third-party libraries to evaluate the AI proficiency of different libraries.
-From the experiments, we distill six key findings, aiming to provide new insights for software development and technology stack selection research in the LLM era.
+To systematically study the AI proficiency and explore its implications, we conduct an empirical study on six widely used LLMs (i.e., GPT-4o-mini, GPT-4o, Claude Sonnet 4, Gemini 2.5 Flash, Qwen3-Coder-Plus, and DeepSeek-R1) with a dataset covering 61 task scenarios and 170 third-party libraries.
+From the experiments, we distill six key findings, aiming to provide new insights for software development and technology selection in the LLM era.